 For Mobile Network Operators (MNO) and Multi System Operators (MSO), the seamless user experience and the additional security that EAP-based authentication methods and 802.1x support provide has become a must.
 Neither of these features are mutually exclusive to Hotspot 2.0 or Passpoint.
 In fact, EAP-SIM/AKA, EAP-TTLS and 802.1x are in operation by a number of operators globally including many of Aptilo’s customers.
 Some industry players would have called these installations Hotspot 2.0 for marketing purposes.
 We do not, unless they utilise the full feature-sets of Passpoint and HS 2.0.

-Aptilo SMP’s role in a Hotspot 2.0 Wi-Fi service
+Aptilo SMP’s role in a HS 2.0 Wi-Fi service

 The Aptilo Service Management Platform™ , which include EAP authentication support, provides all the necessary back-end service management functions for a Hotspot 2.0 Wi-Fi network.
 SIM-based devices are using SIM authentication (EAP-SIM/AKA) as the preferred EAP method.